Skip to content

 Spatial Locator

-Analyses existing keywords to find a relevant geography for the record, it then uses the GeoNames API to find spatial coordinates for the geography, which are inserted into the metadata record.
+The module is foreseen to analyse existing keywords to find a relevant geography for the record.
+It will then use a gazeteer to find spatial coordinates for the geography, which will be inserted into the metadata record.
+Vice versa, if the record has a geography it will use reverse gazeteer to find a matching location keyword.

 Spatial scope analyser

-A script that analyses the spatial scope of a resource
+A module that is foreseen to analyse the spatial scope of a resource.

-The bounding box is matched to country bounding boxes
+The bounding box will be matched to country or continental bounding boxes using a gazeteer.

 To understand if the dataset has a global, continental, national or regional scope